Overbite vs Underbite: What’s the Difference and How to Fix Them?

 What Is an Underbite?

-Underbites are less common than overbites, but they tend to be more noticeable and often have a more significant functional impact.
+While underbites are less common than overbites, they tend to be more noticeable and often have a more significant functional impact.

 What Causes an Underbite?